mplachter/ansible-role-cerebro/README.md

 ## Dependencies

-This role will also install the following Dependencies
+This role will also install the following Dependencies unless the `cerebro_skip_java_install: true` variable is set.

 * geerlingguy.java
   * jdk 1.8.0